You are here

 The regulated activity of surgical procedures does not include minor surgical procedures if they are:

-Practices providing these minor surgical procedures, for example joint injections do not need to register for the surgical procedures regulated activity.
+Practices offering minor surgical procedures, for example joint injections do not need to register for the surgical procedures regulated activity.

-Always refer to our guidance The scope of registration when considering what regulated activities to register for.
+Always refer to the scope of registration when considering what regulated activities to register for.

 - Last updated: